 Many entrepreneurs operate with their business processes and systems in their heads.
 They know what they need to do each day and the way they want to get things done.
 Unfortunately, when a business grows and staff needs to be hired – or the owner needs to take time away from the business – it’s a real liability not having processes and systems documented in one place.
 In today’s post, we’ll share the top four reasons for recording your company processes and systems.
 From these tips, you will learn how to run your business more efficiently and effectively, even when you’re not there.

 When you sit down to record your processes and systems, you may discover gaps where improvements could be made.
 You might find better ways to perform routine tasks, reducing bottlenecks, and eliminating extra steps.
-You may decide that some tasks are too time consuming, and you’d save time and money switching to an automated solution.
+You may decide that some tasks are too time-consuming, and you’d save time and money switching to an automated solution.
 Reviewing how you do things as you record systems can help create better systems, improving productivity.

 When it’s time to hire new talent, a systems manual can dramatically reduce the time you spend training.
 Documenting your processes can also ensure jobs are consistently performed to a high standard.
-Sharing your procedure guidelines can help new employees and casual staff quickly get up to speed on expectations, and give them a reference to check before asking questions.4.
+Sharing your procedure guidelines can help new employees and casual staff quickly get up to speed on expectations and give them a reference to check before asking questions.4.
 Sell your systems

 Develop a unique turnkey system that other businesses can implement to save time and cut costs, and you can increase profits by selling your operating manual.
-Those documented processes are part of your company’s intellectual property, and can be licensed just like your brand name.
+Those documented processes are part of your company’s intellectual property and can be licensed just like your brand name.

 One of the perks of running your own business is setting your own schedule.
 But without systems in place, it can be difficult to get away for a vacation, let alone retire.
-In order to build a business that can run without you, you need to be able to delegate the tasks and processes to someone else, with confidence they’ll be performed correctly and consistently.
-Another excellent reason to make sure your systems are recorded, and your manual is updated regularly.
+In order to build a business that can run without you, you need to be able to delegate the tasks and processes to someone else, with the confidence they’ll be performed correctly and consistently.
+Another excellent reason to make sure your systems are recorded and your manual is updated regularly.

 When it comes time to sell your business, you’ll get top dollar if you can provide a buyer with an operating manual.
 A potential buyer wants to know the business will continue to run smoothly without you throughout the transition period, and that institutional memory will be retained when there’s staff turnover.
 The greater ease with which someone can step in and operate the business, the greater the value and the higher your compensation when you’re ready to sell.